Want to take steps towards a healthier life? Live Well Suffolk provides free and friendly guidance and support.

 No. Getting a tan on a sunbed will increase your risk of getting skin cancer and make you look old.

 It's illegal for under-18s to use sunbeds.
 Find more information on the Cancer Research UK website.

 Nobody smokes their first fag thinking they’ll be a smoker, but if you’re experimenting it’s easy to become hooked.
-Most adult smokers start in their teens, and half of them will be killed by their habit – coughing, spluttering and having heart seizures (on average, they’ll have paid £40,000 each for the privilege).
+Most adult smokers start in their teens, and half of them will be killed by their habit (on average, they’ll pay nearly £2,000 a year for the privilege).

 Right now, smoking means that you’re becoming unfit, you’re getting tiny wrinkles all round your mouth, and you’re losing lots of cash.
 If your boyfriend smokes too, sex probably doesn’t feel as good as it could: cigarettes affect his erections and your sensitivity.

 Still puffing?
 Shame.
 As a smoker you’re now looking older than your years.
 Your skin, which has been starved of oxygen, is grey and lined.
 Your teeth are stained and your hair is dull and smelly.
 If that’s not enough, all the smoke toxins in your body have given you cellulite.

 When you want to have kids, things will be trickier for you than for non-smokers: female smokers reduce their fertility and increase their chances of miscarriage, cervical cancer and complications during pregnancy and delivery.
 Smokers’ babies are also more at risk of sudden infant death syndrome (SIDS).

 The length of time that you've smoked is important.
 If you've smoked 20 a day for 40 years, your risk of lung cancer is about eight times more than if you've smoked 40 a day for 20 years.